dessygil/des-personal-site/README.md

 - change proxy to make the frontend call to backend on heroku
 - maybe try site security course from code academy
 - GET FIRST BLOG POST IN
+- - figure out how to write a nice blog filled with code snippets and screenshots
 - figure out how make my general blog posts better
 - figure out how to make the margin top consistent throughout whole site
 - work on making an experience part
 - get a 404 page
 - add a footer
 - add a logo
+- build out experience
+- have button to bring to blog page
+- change bottom for whats next